Are there Advantages to Using Cast Iron Cookware?

 Simply put, it is a durable, heavy-duty cookware made of cast iron.
 It gets its recognition for its ability to retain heat and maintain high temperatures for long periods of time.

-How Long Has Cast Iron Been Around
+How Long Has Cast Iron Cookware Been Around

 Cast iron cookware has been around thousands of years.
 In 1707, a man by the name of Abraham Darby developed an inexpensive method for casting iron into somewhat thin pots and kettles to be used over an open fire.